eddiedunn/pywhisper-dictation/README.md

 Notes:

-    - Assumes a linux OS
+    - Assumes a Linux OS
-    - Also assumes an nvidia GPU is present with drivers loaded.
+    - Also assumes nvidia GPU is present with drivers loaded.
-    - Default model is English only for speed.
+    - Default selected model is English-only for speed.

 ![Screen Shot](images/screen_shot.png)